 Foster parents across the country provide the vital role of caring for children who are dependents of the state.
 Providing a good home environment helps foster children to grow and develop after the abuse, neglect, or loss they may have suffered.
 However, not everyone can become a foster parent.
-If you’re considering it, you'll want to get up to speed on the various foster parent requirements, whether it's state law or screening criteria.
+If you're considering it, you'll want to get up to speed on the various foster parent requirements, including state laws and screening criteria.

 General Foster Parent Requirements

-The laws regarding qualifications to become a foster parent vary in each state based on a number of factors, including the past experience of the state with regard to foster care.
+The laws regarding qualifications to become a foster parent vary in each state based on a number of factors.
 Generally speaking, state laws require that people who want to become foster parents:

-- Submit to a home assessment of all family members, and
+- Submit to a home assessment of all family members

 Foster parents can usually work outside the home.
-However, this could mean the foster child requires day care or after school activities beyond what’s provided for free by the public school system.
+However, this could mean the foster child requires daycare or after-school activities beyond what's provided for free by the public school system.
 If so, the foster parent is typically responsible for that expense.
-Although generally, there are a number of programs foster children are eligible for low or no cost.
+Although generally, there are a number of programs foster children are eligible for at low or no cost.

 Both single persons and married couples are generally accepted as foster parents.
 However, some states don't certify homes in which unmarried adults are living together unless they're related.
 Individual agencies may discriminate against same-sex couples and cohabitating heterosexual couples, although this is a developing area of law and may change along with developments in same-sex marriage and benefits laws.